RasterCrow/PixelColorsToYeelight/README.md

-# ScreenPixelsToLEDStrip
+# PixelColorsToYeelight
-Script that sends the average color on the screen to the LED Strip, to make something like a LED Ambience light
+Script that sends the average color on the screen to the Yeelight bulbs in your home, to make something like a LED Ambience light based on the colors on the monitor.